How to apply the vinyl decals

 Here mom works the crease with a credit card.
-You can get fairly aggressive with the vinyl, as it is tough.
+Using the squeegee you can get fairly aggressive with the vinyl, as it is tough.

 In this case the vinyl was so firmly stuck down before the crease was spotted, the crease could not be completely removed, but it is nearly invisible.

 The experience was very enjoyable for mom, and Paige was a happier baby for it.

 Pro tips on cleaning a Mod Podge'd band

 Your band looks fantastic!
 I have a page of tips from experienced parents on how to clean the band and eliminate band smells.
 Quick note - washing mod podge with high percentage rubbing alcohol can damage the protective coating and is not needed.

 Why do we recommend Mod Podge?

 The #1 enemy of vinyl decals is friction.
 Run your fingernail along the band until you get to the decal.
 Feel the edge?
 Keep pulling, and eventually you will get the edge of the decal to lift.
 Active children are rubbing their heads on bedding, rugs, and furniture, and fabric rubbing on the decals, over time, is just like your fingernail, pulling and tugging on the decal edges.

 We have had very few reports of damaged decals from folks who followed the Mod Podge application instructions (and we have been able to find a solution for them at no cost to them).

 • Easy to remove (removal won't damage decals)